michelleklum/cs124-lab1/design/design.md

 Similarly, we initially had our "Hide completed tasks" filter appear directly on the Single List Page.
 However, that took up a lot of space, so we decided to put it in this menu so that we could display more tasks onscreen.

-In Lab 1, we had the same trashcan icon for all three delete actions in the Single List Page Menu Mode: delete completed tasks, delete all tasks, and delete list.
+In Lab 1, we had the same trash can icon for all three delete actions in the Single List Page Menu Mode: delete completed tasks, delete all tasks, and delete list.
 However, since each action is distinct, we thought it would be confusing to users for all three actions to share the same visual representation.
 So, for Lab 2, we gave each of these delete actions a unique icon.

 <img src="single_list_page_menu_mode_final_lab_2.png" alt="Single List Page Menu Mode Lab 2 Final Version" width="200px">